Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample1-basic-operations/sample1-basic-operations.md

 ## Updating secret properties

-We forgot to set the content type for the secret we created, we can do that using the UpdateSecretProperties method.
+Call UpdateSecretProperties to change on of the secret properties.

 ```cpp Snippet:SecretSample1UpdateSecretProperties